Devonkuhn/week9hw/README.md

   - [Tests](#tests)
   - [Questions](#questions)
   ## Installation
-  Node.js and inquirer

   ## Usage
-  Open the terminal, navigate to the develop folder, enter "node index.js", complete the prompts, then the app will create a README file.

   ## Contributors
-  Devon

   ## Tests
-  Name = Devon, Liscense = MIT, Instructions = run application out of terminal

   ## Questions
   Questions?
-Please contact me at devonkuh99@gmail.com and use the subject line "README Generator Help" You can also visit my Github to view this application at https://github.com/immortalized513
+Please contact me at devonkuh99@gmail.com and use the subject line "README Generator Help" You can also visit my Github to view this application at https://github.com/Devonkuhn